Woodcroft, Edmonton: Attractions

 Coronation Park is a large park occupying most of the southwest portion of the neighbourhood.
 The park is anchored by the Telus World of Science, formerly the Edmonton Space and Sciences Centre, at the northeast corner of 111 Avenue and 142 Street.
 Other attractions within the park include the Queen Elizabeth Planetarium, an ice arena, a small football stadium, a lawn bowling facility and the Peter Hemingway Fitness and Leisure Centre, formerly the Coronation Pool.
-The Coronation Park Sports and Recreation Centre is expected to open in early 2026.
+The Coronation Park Sports and Recreation Centre is opened in early 2026.

 The neighbourhood is also home to the Woodcroft Branch of the Edmonton Public Library.

 Shopping

 Westmount Centre, built in 1955, is located in the southeast portion of the neighbourhood at the northwest corner of 111 Avenue and Groat Road.
 It was the first major shopping mall of its type in Edmonton.

 Education

 Located between Coronation Park and the Westmount Centre is Ross Sheppard High School operated by Edmonton Public Schools.
 Other schools in Woodcroft include Woodcroft Public Elementary School and the St. Mark Catholic School.